RubberDuckCollector/lanugage-learning/personal/README.md

 - I've never been *good* at maths, whether it's between terrible teachers or not being willing to understand it, but I want to learn it now.
 - Last year I had to go back to the sine rule for an OCR programming challenge [here](https://www.ocr.org.uk/Images/260930-coding-challenges-booklet.pdf) on HegartyMaths (RIP), and I felt really comfortable.
 - I felt confident in my understanding of equations when I had to flip all fractions to get $sin(a,b,c)/a,b,c$ vs $a,b,c/sin(a,b,c)$, etc..
 - I want to revisit maths now because I'm still shit at it but I know i've spent so much time practicing my pattern recognition, problem solving, and logical thinking through learning to code.
+I think I'll have a much easier time coming back to mathematical thinking by myself
     - Python is my most used language because I was taught it in school, but I also have plans to explore Haskell, Lua, and Rust.

 - For context: